ngnlang/ngn/README.md

 ## `main()`

-Your entrypoint file must define a `main()` function, which is run automatically; you do not have to call it.
+Your entrypoint file must define a `main()` function.
+It's found and run automatically.
 Most of your code will live inside of this function, but not everything.

 ## Declaring identifiers